 Sometimes it is impossible for a Customer to Obtain Consensus.
-There may be stakeholders with conflicting goals in the process.
+There may be stakeholders with conflicting goals in the process or you may have insufficient resources to satisfy everyone.

-- The customer may not be able to gain consensus from among the stakeholders. - There may be too many or too diverse a set of stakeholders. - You still have to make progress and please the "customers" in any case. - Not moving forward while people fight isn't very productive.
+- The customer may not be able to gain consensus from among the stakeholders. - There may be too many or too diverse a set of stakeholders. - You still have to make progress and please the stakeholders in any case. - Not moving forward while people fight isn't very productive. - Giving everyone a little of what they need now may help them.

 Therefore, in each iteration, break up the velocity into individual budgets for each stakeholder that must be satisfied.
 Let each segment choose stories of most value to itself.
 Sometimes the stakeholders themselves can agree on an equitable distribution.
-Otherwise, allocation among the customers must be done by a Big Boss, or the Customer representative, not by the developers.
+Otherwise, allocation among the stakeholders must be done by a Big Boss, or the customer representative, not by the developers.

 - It is hoped that the application of this is rare.
 It complicates planning greatly.
-It can also complicate integration of the various pieces that weren't integrated as you go along, having been under the control of different minds. - Note: This pattern is used "when all else fails." - If in your planning you recognize this as likely to occur, agile development may not be your best methodology.
+It can also complicate integration of the various pieces that weren't integrated as you go along, having been under the control of different minds. - This may imply, in some situations, satisfying only one stakeholder at a time, leaving the others to wait for later iterations. - Note: This pattern is used "when all else fails."
+If you can convince the customer herself to do this job, you will be better off as the discussions will move outside the hearing of the developers, causing less disruption. - If in your planning you recognize this as likely to occur, agile development may not be your best methodology.
+You might need to split into several projects rather than try to coordinate disagreements as you go along.